sneharatnani/portfolio-site/README.md

 ![portfolio site](./public/img/portfolio.png)

-My portfolio built with React and Tailwind CSS.
+My portfolio built with Next.js and Tailwind CSS.
 It is available in light as well as in dark themes.

-:point*right: \_See it [live](https://sneharatnani.netlify.app/)*
+:point_right: _See it [live](https://sneharatnani.vercel.app/)_

 ## :rocket: Quick start